cavo789/marknotes/readme.md

 * Cache mode enable (on the server and on the local browser)
 * Note's encryption to hide sensitive data's and show it only to logged in people
 * ACLs to restrict some notes to a few users
-* Automatic rendering of tables : table of content, todos list, decisions taken list, ...
+* Automatic rendering of tables: table of content, todos list, decisions taken list, ...
-* Variables replacement : create your own variable like f.i. %VERSION%, %AUTHOR%, %CUSTOMER_NAME%, ...
+* Variables replacement: create your own variable like f.i. %VERSION%, %AUTHOR%, %CUSTOMER_NAME%, ...
 * File inclusions so you can write very big documentation in smaller files and publish the master document without effort
 * Image gallery plugin
 * Exportation to .docx, .epub, .odt, .pdf, .txt, ...